MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfBServer2019/migration/user-migration.md

 f1.keywords:
 - NOCSH
 localization_priority: Normal
-description: Una procedura consigliata generalmente accettata per le migrazioni consiste nel creare diversi utenti di test e usarli per eseguire test dei sistemi.
-Dopo aver spostato e testato questi account, è consigliabile identificare un gruppo di utenti della produzione pilota e spostare gli account e eseguire i test di convalida.
-Quando si ottengono risultati soddisfacenti, è possibile trasferire il resto degli utenti alla nuova distribuzione. ms.openlocfilehash: ec149decccf2008a6bba2dcf7544b5a4919bec37 ms.sourcegitcommit: e64c50818cac37f3d6f0f96d0d4ff0f4bba24aef ms.translationtype: MT ms.contentlocale: it-IT ms.lasthandoff: 02/06/2020 ms.locfileid: "41812764"
+description: A generally accepted best practice for migrations is to create several test users and use them to conduct systems tests.
+After you have successfully moved and tested those accounts, you should identify a group of pilot production users and move their accounts and conduct validation tests on them.
+When you get satisfactory results, you can move the rest of your users to the new deployment. ms.openlocfilehash: 98b9395da8341dab99b48d4f97da7332b8ed8102 ms.sourcegitcommit: 62946d7515ccaa7a622d44b736e9e919a2e102d0 ms.translationtype: MT ms.contentlocale: it-IT ms.lasthandoff: 06/16/2020 ms.locfileid: "44753278"
 ---
 # <a name="user-migration"></a>Migrazione degli utenti

-Una procedura consigliata generalmente accettata per le migrazioni consiste nel creare diversi utenti di test e usarli per eseguire test dei sistemi.
-Dopo aver spostato e testato questi account, è consigliabile identificare un gruppo di utenti della produzione pilota e spostare gli account e eseguire i test di convalida.
-Quando si ottengono risultati soddisfacenti, è possibile trasferire il resto degli utenti alla nuova distribuzione.
+A generally accepted best practice for migrations is to create several test users and use them to conduct systems tests.
+After you have successfully moved and tested those accounts, you should identify a group of pilot production users and move their accounts and conduct validation tests on them.
+When you get satisfactory results, you can move the rest of your users to the new deployment.

-Per altre informazioni sull'abilitazione degli utenti per Skype for Business Server 2019, vedere la documentazione relativa alla distribuzione di Skype for Business Server 2019.
+Per ulteriori informazioni sull'abilitazione degli utenti per Skype for Business Server 2019, vedere la documentazione relativa alla distribuzione di Skype for Business Server 2019.

   <!-- the topic [Disable or re-enable user account for Skype for Business Server 2019](../../operations/managing-users-in-lync-server-2013/disable-or-re-enable-user-account-for-lync-server.md) in  -->